the-it-weirdo/Covid-19_Dashboard/README.md

 ## About
 - It simply loads **Total and New Confirmed cases, Recoverd cases and Deaths** from [API](https://covid19api.com/).
 - It supports dark mode too 🌗.
-- It is offline capable (Locally stored using Room) 😃.
+- It is offline capable (Locally stored using Room).

 ## Built With 🛠